August 3 2023 | 12 Min Read

 THIS BLOG WILL SELF-CONCLUDE IN … 8

 There’s also a reason we don’t sell black box one-size-fits-all supply chain solutions.
 To be optimally efficient, supply chains require close and constant manual course correction.
 Invariably, at some point, a human has to recognize a challenge or an opportunity and then step into the fray — with every ounce of expertise and insight and discernment they can muster.
 So the point is, by all means, automate.
-Just don’t lose that all-important human touch.
+Just don’t lose that all-important human touch in logistics.

 Here are three common examples of how a supply chain might become a bit too fixed to automatic rails and how IL2000 can bring human expertise back into the equation.